Skip to main content

 When an alert fires, it shows up in two places.

 The 17 alert types fall into four groups by what they catch.
-The full catalogue, with what fires each one and its default severity, is at Alert types.
+For the full catalogue, with what fires each alert and its default severity, see Alert types.

-- Money waste and opportunity.
-Eight alerts (warning and info severity): budget pacing too fast, search terms wasting money, profitable campaigns capped by budget, lost impression share, a campaign not spending, a Quality Score drop, an ad getting weaker.
+• Money waste and opportunity.
+Eight alerts, at warning or info severity: a budget that paces too fast, search terms that waste money, a profitable campaign capped by its budget, lost impression share, a campaign that does not spend its budget, a Quality Score drop, or an ad that gets weaker.

-- Performance signals.
-Six alerts (warning and info severity): click through rate, conversion rate, or cost per click moving against the campaign's baseline from the previous 28 days; daily spend spiking above the account's baseline for the same weekday; campaign delivery collapsing; cost per acquisition spiking.
+• Performance signals.
+Six alerts, at warning or info severity: click through rate, conversion rate, or cost per click that moves against the campaign's baseline from the previous 28 days; daily spend that spikes above the account's baseline for the same weekday; campaign delivery that collapses; or cost per acquisition that spikes.

 Why this is different from Google's own emails

-Hero Marketer alerts are explicitly the things Google does not email about.
-Account suspended, billing failure, individual ad disapproved, policy violations on a specific ad: Google sends those emails directly.
-Hero Marketer does not duplicate them.
-Adding a second email for the same event would train you to ignore the channel.
+Hero Marketer alerts are the things Google does not email about.
+Google sends its own emails directly for these events: account suspended, billing failure, an individual ad disapproved, or policy violations on a specific ad.
+Hero Marketer does not duplicate those emails.
+A second email for the same event trains you to ignore the channel.

-What Google does not email about: budget pacing problems midday, conversion tracking outages on a working account, search term waste, lost impression share to budget on a profitable campaign, CTR or conversion rate drops against the campaign's own history.
+What Google does not email about: a budget that runs out too fast, conversion tracking that goes silent on a working account, search term waste, lost impression share to budget on a profitable campaign, or CTR or conversion rate drops against the campaign's own history.
 Hero Marketer covers that gap.

 Alert thresholds scale with your account

-A $50 wasted spend looks invisible if you spend $20,000 a month and catastrophic if you spend $300 a month, so Hero Marketer's alert thresholds are ratios of your own economics, not static dollar amounts.
-At the start of every monitoring pass, the system computes your account's average daily spend from the last 30 days and each campaign's average cost per acquisition and cost per click from the last 30 days, then evaluates the alert rules against those.
+A $50 wasted spend looks invisible if you spend $20,000 a month.
+It looks catastrophic if you spend $300 a month.
+So Hero Marketer's alert thresholds are ratios of your own economics, not static dollar amounts.
+At the start of every monitoring pass, the system computes your account's average daily spend from the last 30 days.
+It also computes each campaign's average cost per acquisition and cost per click from the last 30 days.
+Then it checks the alert rules against those numbers.

-A campaign is "spending without converting," for example, when its spend over the last 7 days exceeds 3x its own historical cost per acquisition, not when it crosses a fixed dollar amount.
+A campaign is "spending without converting," for example, when its spend over the last 7 days is more than 3x its own historical cost per acquisition, not when it crosses a fixed dollar amount.
 Absolute floors apply only during the first 30 days of a new account, when there is not enough history to compute a ratio.

 You can override every alert threshold at Configure alert preferences.